Rice's whale: Skeleton

 Knowledge of the skeletal anatomy is largely inferred from the holotype.
 However, it is not the only skeletal remains of Rice's whales accessible to science.
 Rosel et al. (2021) listed three additional specimens that were recovered in earlier years.
 The first is a skull (LSUMZ 17027) that was discovered in the Chandeleur Islands, Louisiana in 1954, which was initially identified as a fin whale but later genetically confirmed to be a Rice's whale.
 However, the skull is incomplete.
 The second is a complete skeleton (USNM 572922) recovered from a 11.05 m long subadult that washed up in North Carolina in 2003.
-The third is the skeleton (UF33536) of the 12.65 m long lactating female, which washed up in Tampa Bay, Florida in 2009 and was subsequently disposed of via burial at a nearby park.
+The third is the skeleton (UF33536) of the 12.65 m long lactating female, which washed up in Tampa Bay, Florida, in 2009 and was subsequently disposed of via burial at a nearby park.
 Prior to the stranding of USNM 594665, this was considered a candidate specimen to serve as the Rice's whale holotype, but upon its excavation in 2018 it was found that the skull was crushed and much of the skeleton corroded as tides submerged it in water over the nine years it was buried.

 Skull

 The holotype skull is 284.4 cm long, making up a little over one-fourth of the total body length, and 142.6 cm wide.
 The upper jaw is 204.5 cm in total length and 86.7 cm wide at the antorbital notch (the point before the maxillary bone expands to connect with the rest of the skull).

 The skull morphology between Rice's whales and Bryde's whale diverge in the nasals and adjacent bones, which are the primary diagnostic features defined by Rosel et al. (2021) that morphologically distinguishes between the two species.
 In the Rice's whale, the frontal bones uniquely wrap around the posterior tips of triangular nasal bones and extend down in between them, which opens a larger gap compared to Bryde's whale and Eden's whale and does not narrow posteriorly.
 The Rice's whale can also be distinguished from the Eden's whale by the narrow exposure of the frontals between the maxilla's ascending processes and supraoccipital, and from the Omura's whale by how the premaxilla extends to the frontals.

 Like all baleen whales, the jawlines of the skull are lined with bristles of baleen instead of teeth.
 In Rice's whales, the fringes of these plates throughout the jawline and all baleen in the anterior jaw positions are uniformly cream in color, which darken into black in the posterior positions above the fringe.
-The number of plates per jawline is variable and may between 230 to 290 plates.
+The number of plates per jawline is variable and may between 230 and 290 plates.
 The length of the largest plate can range between 42-44.2 cm.